 Islands and buried treasure go together.
 Well that's the myth, anyway: we all know that real life is usually less wonderful.
-But just occasionally the myths can turn into reality, and that's exactly what happened after the Fyfe family purchased the long-derelict Ascog Hall in the village of Ascog in 1986.
+But just occasionally the myths can turn into reality, and that's exactly what happened after new owners purchased the long-derelict Ascog Hall in the village of Ascog in 1986.
 Hidden under part of the deeply overgrown three acres of garden they found real life buried treasure.

 The treasure in question dated back to about 1870 and was in the form of a large L-shaped Victorian fernery, carved out of the solid rock of the landscape and covered with an ornate iron-framed glazed roof.
 Or, at least, it had been once.
 By 1986 the structure of the roof was rusting away and most of the glazing lay amongst the mud, rubble, shrubs and brambles that filled much of the interior.

 The idea of restoration followed the discovery of an article in The Gardeners' Chronicle of 25 October 1879 written not long after the fernery had been completed.
 This included a woodcut picture of the interior, and a complete inventory of the ferns housed here.
 The inventory meant that it might be possible to restore not only the physical structure of the fernery, but also something very close to its original contents.